mtlynch/logpaste/docs/deployment/cloud-run.md

 Your LogPaste instance will serve at the URL listed after to "Service URL."

-Cloud Run will shut down your LogPaste instance within a few minutes of each HTTP request.
+If you review your GCP logs, you'll see that the LogPaste server terminates within a few minutes of each HTTP request.
 This is normal.
 LogPaste persists all of its data in Google Cloud Storage before it shuts down, and it will start up again on the next HTTP request it receives with all the same data.

 ## Run as service account (optional)

-The instructions above launch LogPaste a Cloud Run service under the default Compute service credentials.
+The instructions above launch LogPaste a Cloud Run service under the Default Compute Service credentials.
 You can improve security by running LogPaste under a service account with a stricter set of permissions:

 ```bash
 SERVICE_ACCOUNT_NAME="logpaste"